 - You'll have to experiment with cooking times for your eggs if you're making them for the first time.
 Start checking them around 6 minutes on 375F and keep a close eye on them once they're broiling so they don't burn.

-I can’t wait to hear what you think of these baked eggs.
+I can’t wait to hear what you think of these baked eggs with parmesan.
 I think the nutmeg is such an exciting twist and I hope you love it as much as I do!

 If you give it a try, please review it and leave a comment down below — I really want to hear your thoughts.